LanLou123/Webgl-Erosion/README.md

 ﻿## Terrain erosion sandbox in WebGl
 ![](screenshot/mtnn.PNG)
+## uptate 7/15/2021 :
+- came up & updated a self&sediment aware method for velocity calculation, see description below for detail
 ## update 7/11/2021 :
 - permanent water source is added, you can pressed ```R``` to place it, see controls for details
 - added heatmeap for velocity magnitude in debug view, mapping color goes from blue to green then to red as the velocity size increases